-- 2.1 Financial risk factors continued - (b) Credit risk continued
+- 2. Financial risk management continued - 2.1 Financial risk factors continued(b) Credit risk continued

 Trade and other receivables (including contract assets) - continued

 Standard credit terms are in place for individual clients, however, wherever possible, new corporate customers are analysed individually for creditworthiness before the Group's standard payment and service delivery terms and conditions are offered.
 The Group establishes an allowance for impairment that represents its estimate of incurred losses in respect of trade and other receivables.
 This allowance represents specific provisions against individual exposures.